Talk to me about pro-dom work, what is it?

 You are a big climber, right?
 What’s the most thrilling part of that?

 The chance to discover new places and the way that climbing gives me the skill set and confidence to go places where not that many people can be.
 Through this I get to access wilder and more remote places and see the beauty of the world, especially places that are less touched by people.
-Additionally the community around climbing, both at the gym and outdoors, is awesome.
-I enjoy participating in the community aspect and also value the relationships that I have with my climbing partners.
-There's a certain type of intimacy that comes from totally relying on someone else to keep you safe.
+Additionally the community around climbing, is really special.
+Similar to kink, there is a certain type of intimacy that comes from doing dangerous things together while trusting that your partner will help keep you safe.